mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **Tags** *(list) --*

-              List of tags used by this launch path.
+              The tags associated with this product path.

               - *(dict) --*

-                Key-value pairs to associate with this provisioning.
-These tags are entirely discretionary and are propagated to the resources created in the provisioning.
+                Information about a tag.
+A tag is a key-value pair.
+Tags are entirely discretionary and are propagated to the resources created when provisioning a product.

                 - **Key** *(string) --*

-                  The ``ProvisioningArtifactParameter.TagKey`` parameter from  DescribeProvisioningParameters .
+                  The tag key.

                 - **Value** *(string) --*

-                  The desired value for this key.
+                  The value for this key.